 Caregivers face the responsibility to dutifully care for loved ones living with chronic illnesses, deteriorating health, or those living with special needs.
 Many caregivers may work outside of the home, or balance the role of home management with it’s daunting everyday tasks.
-I’ve had many ask me as a mother of four juggling the role as a caregiver of a spouse living with sickle cell and a child with autism how do I managing it all while staying sane.
+I was a former caregiver to a spouse living with sickle cell, and I care for a child with autism.
 Trust me, I’ve had my moments of being more than overwhelmed.
 I have been there with experiencing caregiver’s burnout.
 I learned over the years how to graciously care for my family in need, manage our home effectively, and equally important take care of myself.
 It’s important for us to take care of ourselves,so we can at best be there for those who need us the most.

 The Big Difference

 There’s a big difference in being tired than being on complete burnout.
 It’s important for us to recognize the signs, so we can prevent ourselves from burning out our flame with no light to give.
 Tired is a temporary state that with enough rest one can bounce back over time in the transition to being one’s self.
 Burnout can be very serious leading to mental, emotional, and physical concerns to one’s health that over time if not properly addressed can be detrimental to all parties involved.

 Are you suffering from caregiver’s burnout?